Data security policy for Aider International Limited

 - DATA BREACH NOTIFICATION AND ASSISTANCE

-6.1 In this Policy, a Data Breach means any security incident that affects the confidentiality, integrity or availability of Our Data (including where Our Data is lost, damaged, destroyed, corrupted, compromised or disclosed, if someone accesses Our Data or passes it on without proper authorisation, or if Our Data is made unavailable and this unavailability has a materially negative effect on individuals).
+6.1 In this Policy, a Data Breach means any security incident that affects the confidentiality, integrity or availability of Our Data (including where Our Data is lost, damaged, destroyed, corrupted, compromised or disclosed, if someone accesses Our Data or passes it on without proper authorization, or if Our Data is made unavailable and this unavailability has a materially negative effect on individuals).

 6.2 You must ensure that you have appropriate policies and procedures in place to identify, assess, mitigate, address and report any Data Breach, in accordance with applicable Data Protection Laws.